fbessou/Tabouret/Sofa/README.md

 easyIO.sendCustomMessage(encodedBinaryData);

 /** From String to binary **/
-// OnCustomMessageReceivedListener's method
 @Override
 public void onCustomMessageReceived(String customMessage) {
-	byte[] binaryData = Base64.decode(customMessage, Base64.DEAFULT);
+	byte[] binaryData = Base64.decode(customMessage, Base64.DEFAULT);
 	...
 }
 ```
  * It is often preferable to use both the ways at the same time.
-In fact, it is interresting to add further informations to a binary data.
-In this case, the encoded string will be one of the attribute of the JSON object.
+For example, it is interresting to add further informations to a binary data.
+In this case, the encoded string will be one of the attributes of the JSON object.

 ### Ask for a doc!
 The documentation still does not exist :(